 CERTIFICATION SCOPE

-The Associate-level certification covers all types of RFID and alternative technologies (which may be more suitable for specific applications).
-The goal of this exam is to demonstrate that the credential holder has an understanding of the different types of RFID and alternative systems and their applications.
+The Associate Certificate covers all types of RFID and alternative technologies (which may be more suitable for specific applications).
+The goal of this exam is to demonstrate that the credential holder has an understanding of the different types of RFID and alternative systems, the standards the apply to them, how they work in the real world and their most common applications.

 Active RFID